aphp/edsnlp/contributing.md

 1. Help us track bugs by filing issues
 2. Suggest and help prioritise new functionalities
-3. Develop a new pipeline !
+3. Develop a new pipe !
 Fork the project and propose a new functionality through a pull request
 4. Help us make the library as straightforward as possible, by simply asking questions on whatever does not seem clear to you.

 ## Development installation

-To be able to run the test suite, run the example notebooks and develop your own pipeline, you should clone the repo and install it locally.
+To be able to run the test suite, run the example notebooks and develop your own pipeline component, you should clone the repo and install it locally.

 <div class="termy">